danprince/learn-react/pages/ex4.md

 Instead of writing `React.createElement`, we write it _as an element_.
 Instead of passing properties in as an argument, we pass them in as attributes.

+> JSX is the hero Javascript deserves, but not the one it needs right now.
+So we'll hunt it.
+Because it can take it.
+Because it's not our hero.
+It's a syntactic guardian, a watchful protector, a dark knight.

+Not everyone is keen on JSX.
+A lot of developers learnt the hard way that they needed to separate their logic (JS) from their view (HTML).
+Separation of concerns is an important thing, but modularity is more important for writing reusable code.

+However, if you don't like JSX, you can of course carry on writing React without it, as we started out.
+Or see what it looks like to write React without JSX in languages such as [Coffeescript][1], [Clojurescript][3] and [Livescript][2].

+## Into the Browser

 This is all well and good, except the browser doesn't understand JSX.
 Fail.

-But it's ok, because not only have Facebook built React, but they also built a Javascript library, which can turn JSX into Javascript, _inside the browser!_.
+But it's ok, because the people who built React also built a Javascript library, which can turn JSX into Javascript, _inside the browser!_

-Time to hit the CDN for some more goodness.
+Time to hit the CDN for some more goodness, in the form of the JSXTransformer.
+Add this script tag above your `app.js` script.

 {% highlight html %}
 <script src='https://cdnjs.cloudflare.com/ajax/libs/react/0.13.3/JSXTransformer.js'></script>